ConnectThink/WP-SCSS/readme.md

 ## Settings

 #### Directories
-Directories are defined relative to your `base compile folder` which defaults to the theme folder.
-Alternatly you can choose the uploads directory or plugin directory.
+Directories are defined relative to your `Base Location` which defaults to the theme folder.
+You can choose the uploads directory or plugin directory.
 They must be separate from one another, so you cannot define the root folder to compile into itself.
+You can also define `WPSCSS_CUSTOM_BASE_COMPILING_FOLDER` as an absolute path in your wp-config.php for full control.

 Ideally you should setup a scss folder and a css folder within your theme.
 This will ensure the most accurate compiling.